 You brought people together

 Workplaces need employees who have effective people skills.
-Prove you’re a team player with one of the following actions verbs:
+Prove you’re a team player (without using a cliche like “team player”) with one of the following actions verbs for your resume:

 You achieved something incredible